 Disability Living Allowance will continue to be available to new claimants under 16.

 If you haven't already claimed DLA and you're 65 or over and have care or supervision needs, you should consider claiming Attendance Allowance instead.

-If you already receive Disability Living Allowance and your circumstances change, you will be invited to claim PIP.
+If you already receive Disability Living Allowance and your circumstances change, you will normally be invited to claim PIP.
 You will not have the choice to stay on Disability Living Allowance.